spatialactivism/spatialactivism.org/README.md

 #### deploy to spatialactivism.org

-Any pushed changes to the `deploy` branch gets automagically pushed to spatialactivism.org:
+Any pushed changes to the `deploy` branch gets automagically pushed to spatialactivism.org via a [post-receive hook](https://github.com/markomarkovic/simple-php-git-deploy):

 - do things in master, commit, push
 - `git checkout deploy`